yaaminiv/yaaminiv.github.io/_posts/2024-06-05-Green-Crab-Experiment-2024-Part9.md

 9. Add 2 µL of DNA into each sample tube.
 Add 2 µL DEPC water for the PCR blank.
 10. Seal wells completely.
 Use tube/well caps, foil plate seal, or Microseal A film to seal plates.
 Use roller to push down seal and use the plate sealer tool to ensure all wells are completely sealed.
 11. Vortex the sealed tubes and briefly spin down.
-12. Place in the thermocycler, close lid, and run PCR protocol.
+12. Place in the thermocycler, close lid, and run the SMC_60RD PCR protocol.
 13. When protocol is complete, immediately proceed to the restriction digest.

 **Restriction Digest**: